 Tanzania and Malawi in Records from Colonial Missionaries, 1857-1965

 The Universities’ Mission to Central Africa (UMCA) was an Anglican missionary society established in the late 1850s.
-In 1965 the UMCA merged with the Society for the Propagation of the Gospel (SPG) to form the United Society for the Propagation of the Gospel (USPG).
-The main aim of these missionary societies was to spread Christian values and to convert people to Christianity.
+In 1965, the UMCA merged with the Society for the Propagation of the Gospel (SPG) to form the United Society for the Propagation of the Gospel (USPG).
+This collection contains documents relating to the UMCA’s activities in Tanzania and Malawi during the period 1857-1965.
+The papers provide an insight into the spread of Christianity in Central Africa.

 We have more than one hundred & fifty of the people of this & neighbouring lands, living with us, calling me father, & receiving from us every day their food, an arrangement which must continue until next harvest